 Do you have to be good at drawing to be able to paint?
 That’s a bit of a loaded question.
 It really does depend on what type of art you want to create.

 With abstract painting, your goal as an artist should be to convey an emotion.
 You want the person looking at your art to feel something.
-You want them to, for just a moment at least, see things from your perspective.
+For just a moment, at least, you want them to see things from your perspective.

 So, if you think that abstract painting is easy, you couldn’t be more wrong.
 Does it take the same level of technical skill as creating realistic art?
-No, but it does require an ability to understand color and form, and an ability to think and plan at a high level.
+No, but it does require an ability to understand color and form and think and plan at a high level.

-Now, if you want to be able to paint realistically, then you absolutely need to be able to draw well first.
-How can you expect to paint, in color, with a medium that is more difficult to control, unless you can draw well first?
+Now, if you want to be able to paint realistically, you absolutely need to draw well first.
+How can you expect to paint, in color, with a medium that is more difficult to control unless you can draw well first?
 You can’t.

 All realistic art should have a foundation in drawing.
-You need to master your subject matter in a simple pencil before you progress to painting.
-Who knows, maybe you’ll decide that you don’t need to progress to painting, and that drawing is the ideal approach for your artwork?
+You need to master your subject matter with a simple pencil before you progress to painting.
+Maybe you’ll decide that you don’t need to progress to painting and that drawing is the ideal approach for your artwork?

 Things That Are Harder To Paint Than To Draw

-What types of things are harder to paint that to draw?
-That’s a question that is likely to elicit a lot of different answers depending on who you ask.
+What types of things are harder to paint than to draw?
+That’s a question that is likely to elicit many different answers depending on who you ask.
 It all comes down to your strengths and weaknesses.

 Which Is The Hardest Painting Style And Why?

-What is the hardest painting style?
-Depending on the artist, but painting portraits with oil paint would have to be at or near the top of the list.
+What is the most challenging painting style?
+Depending on the artist, a portrait painted in oils would be at or near the top of the list.
 Why?

 Painting with oil requires more technical skill than painting with other types of paint, and it also requires a lot of patience.

-Oil paint can take weeks to dry enough to be able to paint a second layer of paint, which means you have two options.
+Oils can take weeks to dry enough to paint a second layer of paint, which means you have two options.
 You can be patient and wait a long time between painting layers.

-Or, you can paint alla prima, where you are painting everything in one layer.
+Or, you can paint all prima, painting everything in one layer.
 In either case, you are looking at a lot of hard work.

-While oil painting anything is challenging, painting realistic portraits is probably the hardest application of this medium.
+While painting anything is challenging, painting realistic portraits is probably the most challenging application of this medium.
 Why is that?
 There are several reasons.

 First, painting realistic flesh tones is very difficult to do.
 Human skin is made of multiple layers, with the color of each layer influencing what the layer above it looks like.

-The other reason it’s hard to paint realistic portraits has to do with the fact that the human face is the most familiar thing in the world to everyone.
+The other reason it’s hard to paint realistic portraits is that the human face is the most familiar thing in the world to everyone.

 If you are painting a landscape and make a mistake on a tree, it may be overlooked.
-But if you are painting a portrait and something is off, it’s going to be blatantly obvious to everyone that sees it.
+But if you are painting a portrait and something is off, it will be blatantly obvious to everyone who sees it.

-If you want to see how difficult the question of drawing vs. painting being more difficult is, you can look at a subset of painting.
+If you want to see how difficult the question of drawing vs. painting being more difficult is, you can look at a subset of paintings.

-What’s harder oil painting, watercolor painting, or acrylic painting?
+What’s a harder oil painting, watercolor painting, or acrylic painting?
 Oils take forever to dry, so it must be them, right?
-Watercolor flows around the paper and is difficult to control, so it must be that then, right?
+Watercolor flows around the paper and is difficult to control, so it must be that, right?

 Acrylic paint dries so quickly that proper blending is nearly impossible.

 So, which painting process is the hardest?
-All have their challenges, as well as things that they lend themselves to.
+All have their challenges and things that they lend themselves to.

 Which Is The Hardest Drawing Style And Why?

 What is the hardest drawing style?
-Much like asking about the hardest painting style, that’s going to depend on your personal strengths.
+Much like asking about the most intricate painting style, that will depend on your personal strengths.
 Two things are probably the most difficult to draw from a technical standpoint.
 The first is highly detailed drawings that feature inorganic, mechanical shapes.

-Drawing something like a building is very difficult because you have to draw with precision.
-You can have any crooked lines (when drawing realistically at least), and all of the angles and proportions have to be right on.
+Drawing something like a building is very difficult because you have to draw precision.
+You can have crooked lines (when drawing realistically, at least), and all angles and proportions have to be right on.

-The other thing that is very difficult to draw well is a realistic human face.
-The reason for this is the same reason that painting a human face is very difficult, you can’t make any mistakes.
+The other challenging thing to draw well is a realistic human face.
+This is the same reason that painting a human face and a human figure is very difficult.
+You can’t make any mistakes.
 If you have anything off, then your drawing will show it.
-When you are trying to get an accurate likeness of a person, getting every feature, just right is incredibly important.
+When trying to get an accurate likeness of a person, getting every feature right is incredibly important.

 One approach to this problem is to use the grid method.
 What’s the grid method?
 It’s simple, really.
-Take your reference photo then draw a grid of evenly spaced line on it.
+Take your reference photo, then draw a grid of evenly spaced lines.

-Make sure you use a ruler, the lines need to be perfectly straight, and equal distance apart for this to work.
-Now, get your paper and lightly draw in the same grid, scaled for size.
+Make sure you use a ruler.
+The lines need to be perfectly straight and equal distance apart for this to work.
+Get your paper and lightly draw in the same grid, scaled for size.

 For example, if your drawing is going to be twice the size of your picture, then scale the grid up by a factor of two.

-If you are wondering about a specific type of drawing that is particularly difficult, then using ink is always a challenge.
+If you wonder about a specific type of drawing that is particularly difficult, then using ink is always a challenge.

 Ink is permanent.
-Ink is scary.
 Ink is also spectacular when done right.
-If you want to challenge yourself as an artist, doing a pen and ink drawing will definitely do that.
-Not only will you not be able to undo mistakes, but you’ll also be forced to use hatching and other techniques to indicate shadows.
+If you want to challenge yourself as an artist, doing a pen and ink drawing will do that.
+You will not be able to undo mistakes, but you’ll also be forced to use hatching and other techniques to indicate shadows.

-Painting vs. drawing: Which one is harder, and why?
+Which one is harder, and why?
 Here we are, back where we started.
-The answer here is actually straightforward, there is no answer.
+The answer here is actually straightforward.
+There is no answer.
 No type of art is harder than others.

-Every style and medium requires different skills to pull off.
-That doesn’t mean that something is harder than something else, it just means that it is different.
+Painting, drawing, and every style and medium require different pull-off skills.
+That doesn’t mean that separate art forms are harder than something else.
+It just means that it is different.

 Many people consider painting to be more difficult than drawing because most artists learn to draw first.
-You don’t show up to your first day of art school and have an oil painting set handed to you.
-No, you are given a pencil, or maybe crayons.
+You don’t show up to your first day of art school and have an oils painting set handed to you.
+No, you are given a pencil or maybe crayons.

-You start out drawing, which makes it seem only natural that painting is a more advanced technique.
-If most artists started out painting first, then the general consensus would probably be that drawing is harder.
+You start out drawing, making it seem only natural that painting is a more advanced technique.
+If most artists started painting first, the general consensus would probably be that drawing is more challenging.

 The point here is that it’s all about the mindset that develops from a young age.
 It’s a stereotype, that’s all.

-If you really want an answer to this impossible question, then you need to find it yourself.
+If you really want to answer this impossible question, you need to find it yourself.
 You can’t go online and read what anyone else says.
 You can’t listen to a teacher explain it to you.
 You need to experience it yourself.
 You need to experience it yourself because the answer is different for everyone.